-Research is constantly being done on this subject but at this time, the American Cancer Society recommends that men thinking about prostate cancer screening should have a discussion with their doctors.
+Research is constantly being done on this subject but at this time, the American Cancer Society recommends that men thinking about screening should have a discussion with their doctors.
 There are many factors to take into consideration including your age and health.

 Age 50: For men who are at average risk of prostate cancer

 Age 45: For men at a high risk of developing prostate cancer (men who have a first-degree relative (father, brother, or son) diagnosed with prostate cancer at an early age (younger than age 65)

 Age 40: For men at an even greater risk for developing prostate cancer (those with more than one first-degree relative who had prostate cancer at an early age)

 If no cancer is found during your PSA test, you may choose to time your future screenings depending on your results:

 - Men who choose to be tested who have a PSA of less than 2.5 ng/ml, may only need to be retested every 2 years.